Meeting Needs & Motivation

 - Creating a grading system whereby students are held accountable for making progress from where they are beginning, show evidence of their learning, and can track their own progress, allows for all students to experience success and meet this basic need.

 - Creating a clear definition of success and involving students in the process further meets the need for control.

 - Holding students accountable for the work habits that are valued in the class or learning community places value in this area.
 This creates another area in which all students can shine, making positive choices, and be recognized for them.
 KIPP Schools consider the development of character strengths as important as teaching academic skills.

 - Provide as many choices as you can when planning to help students meet the learning goals.
 There is always more than one way to get to the same place.
-Sometimes they don't see all of the choices available, let them know when they have the ability to make choices.
+Sometimes they don't see all of the choices available, let them know when they can make choices.

 - Use games, movement, humor, skits, funny voices, music, props, rhyme, flavor, scent, stories, role plays, celebration, controversy, poems, and social interactions to engage emotion and insert some fun into the learning process.
 People go back for more of what they enjoy most.

 - A good rubric or scale is essential for students to see their "target," but you don't need a rubric to measure joyful learning!!!
 You just know when it's there.

 Students all come with different degrees/ratios of needs including safety & security, connection & belonging, power & competence, freedom & autonomy and fun & enjoyment, how will this influence my planning?